jedhabush/Google-Books-API-Book-Hunter/README.md

 ![alt text](https://github.com/jedhabush/Google-Books-API-Book-Hunter/blob/main/bookAPI.png)

 # Google-Books-API-Book-Hunter
 This project was different.
 It was finally the time to play around with APIs.
 Although I had some prior experience with manipulating APIs requests, it was the first time implementing that using reactJs.
 I like to add my personal touch to every project I do from selecting my favourite colours to designing the user interface.
 The idea behind the project was to extract as much information as possible from the API.
-I managed to retrieve books, images, links, dates, titles and books preview.
+I managed to retrieve books, images, links, dates, titles and books descriptions.

 ## Features and Remarks
 A website page that allows users to search for books.